Alexis Krasilovsky

 Alexis Krasilovsky is an American film producer, director, screenwriter, poet, and activist known for her international collaborations and multi-sensory forms, often portraying societal problems in unexpected or humorous ways.
 Her work, which spans more than 50 years, includes provocative films, books, documentaries, and video poems.
 She continues to explore themes of women’s experience, environmental encroachments and concerns, artistic relationships, human rights, (Note: See, for example, Beale Street and Let Them Eat Cake films) more and more on a global scale.

 Early life and education

 Krasilovsky is the daughter of children's book author Phyllis Krasilovsky and entertainment attorney William Krasilovsky.
 She grew up in Chappaqua, New York.
 After studying at Smith College and the University of Florence, she graduated with honors from Yale University and received her MFA in Film/Video from the California Institute of the Arts.

-As an undergraduate at Yale, one of Krasilovsky’s teachers was film historian Jay Leyda, who taught at Yale 1969-1972.
+As an undergraduate at Yale in the first class to admit women, one of Krasilovsky’s teachers was film historian Jay Leyda, who taught at Yale 1969-1972.

 It was through a Yale course with filmmaker Murray Lerner in conjunction with the Whitney Museum Independent Study Program that she created her first film, End of the Art World.